microsoft/fluentui/ghdocs/Tutorial.md

 >You can check your node and npm version by running `node -v` and `npm -v` respectively.

 ### create-react-app package
-We will use [Create React App](https://facebook.github.io/react/blog/2016/07/22/create-apps-with-no-configuration.html) to quickly create a react app for the tutorial.
+We will use [Create React App](https://facebook.github.io/react/blog/2016/07/22/create-apps-with-no-configuration.html) to quickly create a React app for this tutorial.

-Once node and npm is installed, type the following command in a console to install the `create-react-app` npm package.
+Once node and npm is installed, type the following command in a console to install the `create-React-app` npm package.

 ```
 npm install -g create-react-app